Zenith Gallery

-Zenith Gallery is a fine arts gallery in Washington, DC.
+Zenith Gallery is a fine arts gallery in Washington, D.C.

 History

 The gallery was established in 1978 by artist and former Washington, D.C.
 Art Commissioner Margery E. Goldberg.
-Since its beginning, the gallery has relocated several times and it is currently located at 1429 Iris Street NW, Washington DC.
+Since its beginning, the gallery has relocated several times and it is currently located at 1429 Iris Street NW, Washington D.C.
 Goldberg also programs art for the lobby at 1111 Pennsylvania Ave.
 NW.

 The gallery is one of the oldest continuously operating galleries in the city and was honored in 2018 by the Council of the District of Columbia in a ceremony in celebration of the 40th anniversary of the gallery, and in "recognition for its contributions to the District of Columbia and the Greater Washington Metropolitan Area."

 Artists represented

 Zenith Gallery has exhibited or represents both regional, national and international artists, including John Grazier, Sylvia Snowden, Robert Freeman, Anne Marchand, Bradley Stevens, Curtis Woody, Christopher Malone, Stephen Hansen, Alan Binstock, Beatriz Blanco, Renee duRocher, Joel D'Orazio, Joan Konkel, Donna McCullough, Davis Morton, Paula Stern, Erwin Timmers, Paul Martin Wolff, and others.